AmethystGear/JACL/README.md

 1 2 3 4 5
 ```
 -- this would be a list containing 1, 2, 3, 4, and 5
-### Commas have been banished
-As an aside, you no longer need commas anymore.
-You can still add them if you want, but JACL really doesn't care.
-(JSON trailing comma errors begone!)
+Note the lack of commas.
+That's right, you won't be needing commas anymore.
+JSON trailing comma errors begone!

 but what if I want to name my data?
 Well, there are two ways you can go about this.
 ## I'm lazy and just want a Hashmap damn it/the JSON way